altayaydemir/altay-dot-wtf/data/books/company-of-one.md

 It’s not enough to just tell people you’re an authority—you’ve got to demonstrate your actual expertise by sharing what you know and teaching others.
 Creating a relationship with an audience that sees you as a teacher sets you up to be perceived as the domain expert on the subject matter.

-## Ch10: Properly Utilizing Trust and Scale
+## Chapter 10: Properly Utilizing Trust and Scale

 **Trust by Proxy:** According to Nielsen, 92 percent of consumers trust recommendations from family or friends over any other form of advertising.

 If you ask for a testimonial as soon as a project is finished, the client has rarely had enough time to collect any results-based data.
 By creating a schedule for following up with contented clients, you can turn referrals into a real strategy instead of simply refreshing your inbox and hoping each day that one will come in.

-## Ch11: Launching and Iterating in Tiny Steps
+## Chapter 11: Launching and Iterating in Tiny Steps

 Minimum Viable Profit

 If you’re overvaluing your plan because it’s your plan (known as the “endowment effect”), then you should probably quit.

-## Ch12: The Hidden Value of Relationships
+## Chapter 12: The Hidden Value of Relationships

 If you’re focusing on growth, growth is what will happen .
 But if you focus instead on relationships that turn into long - term customers and sales , that’s what will happen instead .

-## Ch13: Starting a Company of One—My Story
+## Chapter 13: Starting a Company of One—My Story

 All you need is to be a decent human being with a valued skill set and a willingness to share what you know with people who’ll listen.

+---

 **Extras**